How to Improve Employee Motivation During Recession and Downturns

 On this page

-Elon Musk’s sledgehammer style of restructuring, which has involved firing a bulk of Twitter’s workforce purportedly to manage bills better, threatens not just the reputation of his own ‘personal brand’ : It puts at risk the future of his other key businesses (like Tesla) as well.
+Elon Musk’s sledgehammer style of restructuring—which involved firing a bulk of Twitter’s workforce purportedly to manage costs—threatens not only the reputation of his personal brand but also the future of his other flagship ventures like Tesla.

 Laying off isn’t paying off